Can You Bring Fish on A Plane? Alive and Dead Fish Rules

 Can you bring frozen fish on a plane?

-Frozen fish can be taken on a plane in either carry on baggage or checked baggage.
-If in your carry on, and packed in ice, dry ice or ice packs, then there must be no melted water with it when it is presented at the security checkpoint.
+Frozen fish can be taken on a plane as carry-on baggage or checked baggage.
+If it is in your carry-on and packed in ice, dry ice or ice packs, there must be no melted water with it when it is presented at the security checkpoint.

 Sharing is caring!